VisionVoyagerX/CBT/README.md

 # Datasets

-The GaoFen-2 and WorldView-3 dataset download links can be found [here](https://github.com/liangjiandeng/PanCollection)
+The GaoFen-2 and WorldView-3 dataset download links can be found [here](https://github.com/liangjiandeng/PanCollection) The Sev2Mod dataset can be downloaded [here](https://zenodo.org/records/8360458)

-# TODO add Sev2Mod dataset link

 # Implementation of benchmark methods used in the study